SPEAK VISUALLY Receive practical tips on how to

 Keep in mind that your marketing strategy should be actionable and detailed.
 Explain each step clearly and don’t leave out any information just for the sake of design.

-Last but not least, detail your budget considerations in your marketing plan.
+Last but not least, detail your marketing budget considerations in your marketing plan.

 This is important so you don’t lose sight of the financial aspect of things during execution and implementation.
 After all, marketing is costly and there are tons of hidden expenses involved.